 Section 2.
 Moratorium Imposed.
-A temporary building and zoning moratorium is hereby imposed on the establishment of any Medical Marijuana Treatment Center or any medical marijuana dispensary within the corporate limits of the City.
+The temporary moratorium previously enacted by Ordinance No. 2018-03 is hereby extended on the establishment and operation of any Medical Marijuana Treatment Center or any medical marijuana dispensary within the corporate limits of the City.
 The City shall not accept, process or approve any application for business tax receipts, building permits, land use changes, zoning variances or permits, or any other development permits for any property, entity, or individual concerning or related to Medical Marijuana Treatment Centers and/or Medical Marijuana Dispensing Facilities under Florida law, specifically Florida Statutes Sections 381.986 and 499.0295, whether as a principal or accessory use, so long as this Ordinance is in effect.
 No person, corporation, partnership or other entity shall establish or operate Medical Marijuana Treatment Center under Florida law, specifically Florida Statutes Sections 381.986 and 499.0295.

 Section 3.
 Term.
-The moratorium is established and imposed hereby is temporary and, unless lifted earlier or extended by the City Council, shall automatically cease one (1) year from the date of adoption of this Ordinance.
+The established temporary moratorium is hereby extended by the City Council, shall automatically cease one (1) year from the date of adoption of this Ordinance.
 This moratorium will also be lifted upon the adoption of an ordinance either banning medical marijuana treatment centers and/or related facilities or establishing rules regulating same, which shall be expeditiously pursued.